Emily Dickinson’s Gardens by Marta McDowell

 Emily Dickinson's Gardens by Marta McDowell

 Most people think of Emily as a poet or writer; they don't think of her as a gardener.
-The fact that Marta has written two books about Emily Dickinson's gardening passion is a clue to how vital the activity was in her life.
+But Marta likes to remind us that Emily Dickinson was a gardener and grew up in a family of gardeners.

 This first book of Marta’s is a sentimental favorite of mine.
-And I love that book is arranged by season.

 If we knew how deep the crocus lay, we never should let her go!”

-You can get a used copy of Emily Dickinson's Gardens by Marta McDowell and support the show, using the Amazon Link in today's Show Notes for under $10.
+You can get a used copy of Emily Dickinson's Gardens by Marta McDowell and support the show using the Amazon Link in today's Show Notes for under $10.

 SI HORTUM IN HORTORIA PODCASTA IN BIBLIOTEHCA HABES, NIHIL DEERIT.